naslabsec/naslabsec.github.io/content/writeups/go_sweeper.md

 If we lose even once, we have to start over and win 20 consecutive games again.
 It's nearly impossible without cheating, lol.

-In each board, during game, we have the option to request an "Admin check" of the board (don't ask me why).
-In this service, the admin can view the uncovered board using the "xray function" which allows them to see where the bombs are.
-The function at the route `/checkboard` triggers a bot in the backend that clones your board (up to 5 times) and visits `/board?xray=1`.
+In each board, during game, we have the option to request an "Admin check" of the board.
+In this service, the admin can view the uncovered board using the "xray function" which allows him to see where the bombs are.
+The function at the route `/checkboard` triggers a bot in the backend that will clone your board (up to 5 times) and will visit `/board?xray=1`.

 {{< code language="go" title="checkBoardHandler function, route /checkboard" id="6" expand="Show" collapse="Hide" isCollapsed="false" >}}
 func checkBoardHandler(w http.ResponseWriter, r *http.Request) {